 Affordable Portland, Oregon Neighborhoods for Home Buyers

-Note: This list is based on median home sales prices reported by the real estate listings website Trulia, for the four-month period of June to September 2016.
-Pricing figures were not available for some neighborhoods at the time this list was created.
+Note: This list is based on median home sales prices reported by the real estate website Zillow as of January 2020.

-With a median sales price of $240,000 between June and September of this year, Powellhurst-Gilbert is one of the most affordable neighborhoods in Portland.
+With a median sales price of $317,800 as of January of this year, Powellhurst-Gilbert is one of the most affordable neighborhoods in Portland.
 According to the neighborhood’s website, this community boasts “tremendous cultural and ethnic diversity” and is close to some of the best natural assets the city has to offer.
 Good schools, abundant greenery, and large lots attract home buyers to this relatively affordable Portland, Oregon neighborhood.

 Pleasant Valley is located in the southeastern part of Portland.
 According to the city’s website, homeowners in the Pleasant Valley neighborhood enjoy beautiful surroundings and “opportunities to explore Johnson Creek watershed and other natural areas,” all within a short distance from downtown.
 Pleasant Valley is also located near some popular parks and outdoor spaces, such as Powell Butte Nature Park and the Springwater Corridor.

-Centennial is the second-most popular neighborhood in Portland, Oregon, based on the number of Trulia searches performed from June to September 2016 (it was outranked only by the popular Brentwood-Darlington neighborhood).
+Centennial is a popular neighborhood in Portland, Oregon, based on the number searches performed on real estate websites.
 It includes the eight-acre Lynchwood Park and the 25-acre Parklane Park.
-With a median home selling price of $255,600 over the summer of 2016, Centennial is also one of the more affordable neighborhoods for Portland home buyers.
+With a median home selling price of $316,200 over the winter or 2020, Centennial is also one of the more affordable neighborhoods for Portland home buyers.

-Last year, Lents was singled out by Thrillist.com as one of America’s “up and coming” neighborhoods.
-In response to that article, neighborhood association president Jesse Cornett said: “I think it’s exciting.
+Lents was recently named as one of America’s “up and coming” neighborhoods.
+In response to this information, neighborhood association president Jesse Cornett said: “I think it’s exciting.
 We’ve been working toward this for a long time.”
 The City of Portland called it the crossroads of the Eastside, and a “thriving, diverse community.”
 At nearly four square miles, Lents is one of the largest neighborhoods in Portland.
 It’s also one of the most affordable.
-Lents had a median sales price of $264,500 from June to September of 2016.
+Lents had a median sales price of $321,900 in January 2020.

 Need a Mortgage Loan to Buy a Home?

 We can help.
 Sammamish Mortgage is serving home buyers and mortgage shoppers in all of Washington, Oregon, Idaho and Colorado.
-We offer a wide variety of loan programs, including FHA, VA and conventional.
-Please contact us with any questions you have about getting approved for a home loan or to receive a rate quote.
-We look forward to helping you.
+We offer a wide variety of mortgage programs, including FHA, VA and conventional.
+Please contact us with any questions you have about getting approved for a home loan or to get a quote on a rate.
+We look forward to helping you!